tmathmeyer/tint3/README.md

 *much of the code wrapping X is pulled from the suckless tools, namely dmenu *like many of the suckless tools, tint3 is configured with header files.
 I eventually hope to write a parser from tint2rc to tint3/config.h.

+**tint3 uses feature branches.
+If you would like to submit a PR, submit it on a feature branch. all external PR's to master will be closed.

 tint3 is licensed under the GPLv2 (I just havent added the license file yet)